Raiynegicheha/Raiynegicheha/README.md

-# Hi there, I'm Ruthgicheha Front-End Developer 👋
+# Hi there, I'm Ruth-gicheha Front-End Developer 👋

 I'm a passionate front-end developer on a mission to make the web a more beautiful and user-friendly place.
 My code is my canvas, and I love turning ideas into interactive digital experiences.